Converse, Texas: History

-Converse is on Farm Road 1976 thirteen miles northeast of downtown San Antonio in northeastern Bexar County.
-It was named for the chief engineer of the Southern Pacific Railroad, a Major Converse, who in 1877 bought a tract of land including the townsite.
-A post office was established in 1878, and by 1885 a population of thirty was reported.
-In 1896 the town had a saloon, two cotton gins, and a grocery.
-In 1990 the community, originally settled by German farmers, reportedly had the oldest 4-H Club in Texas.
-A singing society, the Salatrillo Liederkranz, had been active for many years.
-The population in 1946 was 175; by 1965 the town had twenty-two businesses and 900 residents.
-Over time Converse has become a suburb of San Antonio.
-In 1990 the community had a population of 8,887, and in 1991 it had seventy-three businesses.
-In 2000 the population had grown to 11,508 with 390 businesses.

 Geography

 Converse is located in eastern Bexar County.
 The Charles W. Anderson Loop highway around San Antonio passes along the eastern edge of Converse, separating it from Randolph Air Force Base.
 Converse is bordered by the cities of Live Oak and Universal City to the north, the city of Schertz to the southeast, and the city of San Antonio and unincorporated parts of Bexar County to the south and west.

 According to the United States Census Bureau, Converse has a total area of 18.3 km2, of which 18.1 sqkm are land and 0.2 sqkm, or 1.28%, is covered by water.